Temple Terrace, Florida: Potter Palmer years

 In 1925 and 1926, the Temple Terrace Golf and Country Club (which is still in existence) hosted the Florida Open (in 1925 billed as the "Greatest Field of Golfers ever to Play in Florida").
 "Long" Jim Barnes was the resident professional of the course at the time (James Kelly Thomson was the course's first pro), and every major golfer of the day competed in the event except for Bobby Jones.
 Leo Diegel won the tournament.
 Jim Barnes' friend Fred McLeod is also associated with the early days of the course.
 The golf-course architect was Tom Bendelow, who also designed Medinah Country Club's Course #3 in Chicago, a 7,508 yd golf course that has hosted three U.S. Opens (1949, 1975, 1990) and two PGA Championships (1999, 2006).
 The golf course of the Temple Terrace Golf and Country Club is virtually unchanged since its design by Bendelow and is eligible for the National Register of Historic Places.
 It measures 6,414 yards with a par of 72.

 Temple Terrace is one of the first planned golf-course communities in the United States (1920).
 The town plan was created by town planner and landscape architect George F. Young, who also created the plan for nearby Davis Islands (Tampa) and McClelland Park (Sarasota), among others.
 The architecture was designed in the Mediterranean-Revival style by two different architects in two different periods.
 The first phase was in 1921 by noted Tampa architect M. Leo Elliott (Centro Asturiano de Tampa and Old Tampa City Hall) designed the initial houses and the public buildings.
 In 1926 renowned New York architect Dwight James Baum (architect of John Ringling's Cà d'Zan, the Hotel El Verona in Sarasota, and the West Side YMCA in New York City) also designed residences in Temple Terrace.

-The Vision: 1922 Temple Terrace Master Plan (looking northwest).
-Recently discovered colorized photograph showing the "world's largest citrus grove in the 1920s" (5000 acre of Temple oranges) to the west and north surrounding the village.
-The Hillsborough River is in the foreground; the Bullard Parkway bridge crosses the river; 56th Street does not yet exist, but Nebraska Avenue is on the left horizon.